Watch movies & TV online

 Previously known as Wuaki.tv, Rakuten TV is not as big of a player as iTunes or Sky in the online streaming world, but it has over 400,000 users in the UK.

-It's got all the major releases past and present you'd expect to see, including 007: No Time To Die (£15.99 to rent), Free Guy (£9.99 to buy) and The Courier (£9.99 to buy).
+It's got all the major releases past and present you'd expect to see, including Jurassic World: Dominion and Bullet Train (both from £4.99 to rent).
 Rental films are available in your library for 48 hours, and during this time you can watch them as many times as you want.

 Rakuten TV now also includes some of the most popular TV to buy, including shows from HBO and the BBC.
-Among the titles are Game of Thrones (from £13.99) and True Detective (from £13.99).
+Among the titles are Game of Thrones and True Detective (both from £13.99).

 How can I watch?
-PC, Mac, Xbox 360, Xbox One, smart TV, iPhone, iPad, Chromecast and Android phones and tablets.
+PC, Mac, Xbox 360, Xbox One, Xbox Series X/S, smart TV, iPhone, iPad, Chromecast and Android phones and tablets.

 If you already pay for a TV package, then rather than signing up for online streaming, you may be able to watch box sets on demand through your set-top box.
 Here's a summary of what each of the top providers offer:

-Sky can now bundle Netflix (Basic package) as part of its Sky Ultimate TV package, costing £20 upfront, then £26/mth for a minimum of 18 months.
-It's only in standard definition, but if you want HD it's an extra £6/mth and includes both Netflix (Standard package) and a range of its own HD channels such as Sky One HD and Sky Atlantic HD among others.
+Sky can now bundle Netflix (Basic package) as part of its Sky Ultimate TV package, costing £20 upfront, then £23/mth for a minimum of 18 months or £26 for a rolling 31-day contract.
+It's only in standard definition, but if you want HD it's an extra £4/mth and includes both Netflix (Standard package) and a range of its own HD channels such as Sky One HD and Sky Atlantic HD among others.